AndreaPontrandolfo/sheriff/apps/docs-website/docs/monorepo-support.md

 # 🌎 Monorepo support

-While Sheriff can be made to work at the _root_ of monorepos, it is highly advisible to not do so.<br />
+While Sheriff can technically be used at the _root_ of monorepos, it's not recommended.<br />
-It works fine in singular packages inside monorepos.
+It works best when applied to individual packages _within_ a monorepo.

 ## Examples